 We have not generated any revenue from product sales since our inception.
-We do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate significant revenue from product sales unless and until we successfully develop, obtain regulatory approval of and commercialize one of our current or future product candidates.
-If we enter into collaboration agreements with third parties for our product candidates, we may generate revenue from those product candidates.
+We expect to commence generating revenue after launch our first product, ZULRESSO, in the U.S. which we anticipate will occur in late June 2019, after completion of controlled substance scheduling of brexanolone by the DEA and incorporation of the scheduling into the FDA-approved label and other product information.
+We do not expect to generate significant revenue from product sales of other products unless and until we successfully develop, obtain regulatory approval of, and commercialize one of our current or future product candidates.
+All of our revenue to date has been derived from our collaboration with Shionogi.
+If we enter into additional collaboration agreements with third parties for our product candidates, we may generate revenue from those product candidates.
+We expect that revenue, if any, we generate under collaboration agreements will fluctuate from quarter to quarter as a result of the timing and amount of license fees, research and development services and related reimbursements, payments for clinical materials or manufacturing services, and milestone and other payments.